 3. Health complications during pregnancy - During pregnancy, human bodies undergo certain changes and must adapt.
 Unfortunately, there are several changes that are abnormal and can have severe effects on the cardiovascular system.
 These include:

-- Preeclampsia - Preeclampsia is a dangerous condition that affects blood pressure which can harm many organs.
+- Preeclampsia - Preeclampsia is a dangerous condition that affects blood pressure and can harm many organs.
 When a woman develops high blood pressure while pregnant and exhibits other indications that her body systems aren't working properly, she is diagnosed with preeclampsia.

 - Gestational Diabetes - Diabetes that is diagnosed during pregnancy is known as gestational diabetes.
-Gestational diabetes, like other forms of diabetes, impacts how the body use sugar (glucose).
+Gestational diabetes, like other forms of diabetes, impacts how the body uses sugar (glucose).
 High blood sugar levels caused by gestational diabetes can harm both mother and baby by increasing the risk of developing high blood pressure and preeclampsia.

 Cardiologists education - How to become a Cardiologist doctor?

 The educational path to become a Cardiologist takes a minimum of 13 years to complete.
 A great amount of commitment and sacrifice is needed to complete this career path.
 Assuming that a person has already obtained a high school diploma or GED, here are the stages to becoming a Cardiology specialist:

 Step 1: Attend an undergraduate university or college and complete the required coursework necessary for entrance into medical school.